 This deliciously moist, gluten-free traybake is so easy to make.
-The recipe makes 18 to 24 slices depending on the size required.
+The recipe makes 18 to 24 slices, depending on the size required.
 The slices keep well in an airtight tin for up to a week or frozen in a suitable freezer container for at least a month.
-This versatile recipe is delicious served with morning coffee, afternoon tea or, warmed through and served as a pudding with ice cream, cream, or custard!
+This versatile recipe is delicious served with morning coffee or afternoon tea or warmed through and served as a pudding with ice cream, cream, or custard!

 |Prep time||Cook time||Ready in||Yields|

-- 40 grams / 1/8 cup marmalade, add more if required for the desired level of stickiness!
+- 1/8 cup/40 grams marmalade (add more if required for the desired level of stickiness!)

 - Crack all three eggs into a bowl or jug and beat together with a fork until well mixed.
 Set aside.

 - In a separate bowl, mix together the milk and marmalade.
 The marmalade will break up into smaller pieces which is exactly what you want; do not try to dissolve the marmalade in the milk.
 Set aside.

 - In a separate bowl, sieve together the flour and baking powder.
 Set aside.

 - Now you are ready to start combining the ingredients for your sticky marmalade traybake!
 Begin by mixing together the softened butter and the soft brown sugar in a large bowl until smooth and creamy.

 - Add the beaten eggs to the butter and sugar mixture a little at a time.
 Mix well after each addition.

 - Add the milk and marmalade mixture; mix well.